Chemical-Physics-Group-UIBK/AWATAR/README.md

 - density of states for minimum structures
 - sum of states for transition states
 - RRKM rate constants
-- perform master equation modeling
+- perform master equation modeling of the dissociation process of a population of molecules under BIRD conditions

 using Gaussian log-files containing the optimized structures and frequencies of the molecules of interest.